 The OIG may remove an IPA from performing audit services for one or more recipients.
 This section informs the IPA and recipients of the effect of a removal.
-Recipients are prohibited from extending existing contracts with removed IPAs.
+Removed IPAs are prohibited from performing audit services for subsequent years under an existing contract.
+Recipients, moreover, are prohibited from extending existing contracts with removed IPAs.
 It is likely that the OIG would simultaneously debar (or prohibit the IPA from entering into future contracts with recipients) and remove the IPA, see section 1641.17(b).
 Absent complete debarment, IPAs removed from providing audit services to selected recipients may contract with other recipients.
 The IPA, however, must give prior written notice to the debarring official before providing such services to other recipients.
 In addition, the removed IPA is required to provide prior written notice of the removal to any recipient seeking its services.